AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 First, you can place your media on cloud storage and generate temporary readable URLs for them.
 However, these URLs may only be used with S3, Sharepoint, and Dropbox.

-Secondly, images may be uploaded via the Upload API.
-This API lets you send a source image (in either PNG, JPEG, or WebP format) and returns a unique ID that can be used in later calls, like the ones we will demonstrate below.
+Secondly, images may be uploaded via the [Firefly Upload API](../api/upload_image/).
+This API lets you send a source image (in either PNG, JPEG, or WebP format), and returns a unique ID that can be used in later calls, like the ones demonstrated below.

-Using the [Upload API](../api/upload_image/) requires a file, of course, as well as the mime type.
-Here is an example function that demonstrates this.
-It assumes a previously created access token using a `CLIENT_ID` and `CLIENT_SECRET` value. **Note:** This function is used again in the examples below, and the complete script for this guide is shared at the bottom of this page.
+Using the [Upload API](../api/upload_image/) requires a file, as well as the mime type (ie: `image/jpeg`, `image/png`, `image/webp`).
+Below is an example function that demonstrates this.
+It assumes a previously created access token using a `CLIENT_ID` and `CLIENT_SECRET` value.
+See the [Create Your First Firefly Application Guide](./create-your-first-ff-application.md#step-1-set-up-your-environment) for more help on using your credentials in your code to obtain an access token.

+**Note:** This function is used again in the examples below, and the complete code for this guide is shared at the bottom of this page.

 ```js
 async function uploadImage(filePath, fileType, id, token) {